chriskolb/SDDR-Species/README.md

 This script performs Bayesian Hyperparameter Optimization using Gaussian processes as a surrogate model for all 7 species and 3 predictor types.
 Subsequently, the optimized model is randomly initialized and trained ten times (for each species x predictor combination) to produce the final averaged performance results **(runs for 7+ days!)**.
 Note that the hyperparameter ranges in this script are more general than the bounds used for the single-species models in the thesis, e.g., allowing for more than one hidden layer. **Results will thus differ**.

 To re-run the thesis single-species AUC and Brier results with pre-computed `ParBayesianOptimization` objects (same as results in thesis), you need to run **`performance-results-single-species.R`**.
-The script **`bayes-hopt-single.R`** is actually **not** used in any of the thesis analasyses and is here included mainly because it is very generally written and the complementary single-species version to the scripts **`bayes-hopt-pooled.R`** in `pooled models`, or **`bayes-hopt-multivariate.R`** and **`bayes-hopt-multi-class.R`**  in `multi-species-models`.
-I only started using consolidated scripts with neverending loops after having finished the single-species models.
+The script **`bayes-hopt-single.R`** is actually not directly used in any of the thesis' analasyses and is included here mainly because it is the complementary single-species version to the scripts **`bayes-hopt-pooled.R`** in `pooled models`, or **`bayes-hopt-multivariate.R`** and **`bayes-hopt-multi-class.R`**  in `multi-species-models`.
+I only started using consolidated scripts with neverending loops after already having obtained the single-species model results.

-After having consolidated the predictor-specific multivariate models scripts that perform costly Bayesian Optimization and Model evaluation into one large script that loops over predictor types (or species), an equivalent script was written for the singles-epcies models, although at that point the results for the single-species were already obtaind.
-Hence this script should be regarded as a helpful complement to **`bayes-hopt-pooled.R`** in `pooled models`, or **`bayes-hopt-multivariate.R`** and **`bayes-hopt-multi-class.R`**  in `multi-species-models`, bedies not being used for the actual analysis in the thesis.

 ## pooled-models